aetperf/Edsger/README.md

 ## Contact

-For any questions or inquiries, please contact François Pacull at [francois.pacull@architecture-performance.fr](mailto:francois.pacull@architecture-performance.fr).
+For any questions or inquiries, please contact me at [francois.pacull@architecture-performance.fr](mailto:francois.pacull@architecture-performance.fr).